Multitenancy

 Key Considerations

-Reporting Connector - required for each tenant.
-See deployment guide for a each new tenant
+Reporting Connector (refer to the deployment guide for each new tenant)

-Configurations such as WRAP_UP (enabled/disabled) or ThirdParty (enabled/disabled) are currently defined as core-level common settings, which means they apply globally across all tenants.
+Certain configurations, such as WRAP_UP (enabled/disabled), are defined as core-level common settings and therefore apply globally to all tenants.

 Not Available